sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

 3. Accept the marketplace terms and conditions in Azure for the RHEL BYOS Images.
 You can complete that by running Azure CLI commands, as given below.
 Refer [documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/redhat/byos) for more details on this.

     3.1 Launch an Azure CLI session and authenticate with your Azure account.
-Refer [this](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest)for assistance.
+Refer [this](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest) for assistance.

     3.2 Verify that RHEL BYOS images are available in your subscription by running the following CLI command.
 If you don't get any results here, please refer to #2 and ensure that your Azure subscription is activated for RHEL BYOS images.

     `az vm image list --offer rhel-byos --all`

-    3.3 Run following command to accept the marketplace terms for RHEL 7.7 BYOS.
+    3.3 Run the following command to accept the marketplace terms for RHEL 7.7 BYOS.

     `az vm image terms accept --publisher redhat --offer rhel-byos --plan rhel-lvm77`